VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Optional bearer auth token to use for -remoteRead.url.
   -remoteRead.bearerTokenFile string
     	Optional path to bearer token file to use for -remoteRead.url.
+  -remoteRead.disablePathAppend
+    	Whether to disable automatic appending of '/api/v1/query' path to the configured -remoteRead.url.
   -remoteRead.ignoreRestoreErrors
     	Whether to ignore errors from remote storage when restoring alerts state on startup. (default true) -remoteRead.lookback duration